Peter Tatchell: Awards

 On 21 September 2012, he was awarded a Lifetime Achievement award at the UK's first National Diversity Awards.
 Alongside Misha B, Jody Cundy, Peter Norfolk and others he was a patron for 2013 National Diversity Awards.

 In January 2014, Tatchell was awarded an Honorary Doctorate of Laws by De Montfort University.

+In 2024, the National Portrait Gallery in London acquired a portrait of Tatchell by Sarah Jane Moon for its permanent collection.

 Legacy

 The Peter Tatchell Papers are held at the London School of Economics in the Hall Carpenter Archive.
 Supplementary papers are housed at the British Library.
 The papers can be accessed through the British Library catalogue.

 Peter Tatchell Foundation

 The Peter Tatchell Foundation (PTF) is a non-profit, nonpartisan organisation based in the United Kingdom which "seeks to promote and protect the human rights of individuals, communities and nations, in the UK and internationally, in accordance with established national and international human rights law" and its stated aims and objectives are "to raise awareness, understanding, protection and implementation of human rights, in the UK and worldwide".
 Tatchell started the Foundation as a company in 2011, which gained charitable status in 2018.
 The organisation was named after Tatchell to honour his 50+ years of globally campaigning for human rights.
-The charity's celebrity patrons include Sir Ian McKellen and Paul O'Grady.
+The charity's celebrity patrons included Sir Ian McKellen and Paul O'Grady who sadly died in March 2023.

 The organisation works with a variety of human rights issues globally, such as homophobia, transphobia, sexism, gender inequality, racism, political freedom, censorship, religious discrimination, unjust detention, freedom of association, capital punishment, asylum and refugees, trade union rights, self-determination of oppressed peoples, torture, genocide, war crimes, crimes against humanity and poverty.

 In 2012 the foundation gained funding from The Funding Network for three projects: "Casework & Advice", including adding an "Advice" section to its website; "Equal Love", campaigning on same-sex marriage and opposite-sex civil partnerships; and "Olympic Equality Initiative", working against sexism and homophobia in the Olympic movement.